 Projects Need Less Complexity and More Governance

-That’s the conclusion Gartner came to, and it’s one Zibtek enthusiastically embraces.
+That’s the conclusion Gartner came to about why software projects fail.
+And that is one that Zibtek enthusiastically embraces.
 It’s our firm belief that proper planning can eliminate the top four failure triggers.
 When clients sometimes ask why a so-called Agile process requires so many planning sessions, we point out the sprint process is about structured flexibility, not a race to the finish line.
 By continually verifying priorities, objectives, and requirements, our engineers can adapt to change and incorporate new ideas.

 Communication + Clear Requirements = Project Success

 Zibtek believes one of the simplest ways to ensure a project stays on track is to work with a good PO who can facilitate clear communications, particularly on requirements, and help set practical expectations.
 Writing good [stories], backlog grooming, and [refinement meetings] are all necessary to clarify a project’s intentions and bring it to a successful launch.
 To learn more about Zibtek’s sprint planning process, including how it helps mitigate the most common reasons projects fail, contact us online today to schedule a consultation.